SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Otherwise, the program does not perform assignment or execute the code block, and it is finished executing the statement.

 ..
 TR: Are the above method calls correct?
    I've determined this information be looking at the declarations in the REPL so there may be aspects we don't want to document or want to describe differently.
+   Used swift-1.12 from Jan 9, 2014.
+   (Jan 20 - doesn't match today's REPL anymore.)

+..
+TODO: Move this info to the stdlib reference as appropriate.

 .. langref-grammar